Saving energy in the cooler months

 - choose a hot water system with the lowest running costs.
 Switch to gas, solar or heat pump to save on your energy bills and reduce greenhouse gas emissions by up to 75%.
 Our guide for choosing a hot water system will help you get started.

-- a half-filled dishwasher uses the same amount of energy as a full one, wait until you have a full load – save up to $40 and 200kg of CO2 a year.
+- a half-filled dishwasher uses the same amount of energy as a full one, wait until you have a full load – save up to $40 and 130kg of CO2 a year.

 - use economy or energy saving settings on your dishwasher for maximum efficiency.

 - if you use a second fridge for drinks and extra food over the summer period, you can save money by emptying it and switching it off until next summer.
-Remember to leave the door slightly ajar.
-A 15-year-old fridge running 24 hours a day, seven days a week could be adding up to $250 to your energy bill every year and 1.5 tonnes of CO2 emissions.
+A single refrigerator can account for 7% of your electricity bill.

 - if shopping for a new fridge, buy a high star rated model and save up to $100 a year.